-Graduate students who receive financial aid at Delta State University must conform to the standards of Satisfactory Academic Progress (SAP) set by the University and outlined here.
-These guidelines encourage graduate students to successfully complete their educational goals in a timely manner.
-It is important to remember that this SAP Policy is administered by the Office of Student Financial Assistance and is separate from the Scholastic Standards, including academic probation and academic suspension, which is administered by the Office of the Vice President for Academic Affairs.
+Graduate students who receive financial aid at Delta State University must conform to the standards for Satisfactory Academic Progress set by the University and outlined here.
+These standards encourage graduate students to successfully complete their educational goals in a timely manner.
+It is important to remember that this SAP policy is administered by the Office of Student Financial Assistance and is separate from the Scholastic Standards administered by the Office of the Vice-President for Academic Affairs.